Ad-Growth/ad-sdk-docs/docs/api/unity/enums/ad_position.md

 sidebar_position: 1
 ---

-Enum for define the Banner position on screen.
+Enum for defining the Banner position on screen.

 ## Attributes